Are polarised prescription sunglasses worth it?

 • Flattens white tones

-Listed above, polarised lenses have a habit of affecting your ability to see liquid crystal displays (LCD’s.)
+As mentioned above, polarised lenses have a habit of affecting your ability to see liquid crystal displays (LCD’s.)
 Depending on the angle of how you look at digital devices, polarised lenses can actually make the screen go entirely black.

 Explained earlier, this due to the way these lenses work to block horizontal light.